 An important feature of a reliable distribution system is recovering from power outages as quickly as possible.
 Bluewater Power must track the average length of time, in hours, that its customers have experienced a power outage over the past year.
 This is calculated as the number of total hours of power interruptions divided by the average number of customers served within a year.
-The 2018 result is 1.6 hours per customer, meaning in 2018 the average customer experienced approximately 1.6 hours of interruption for the year.
-The 2018 result is higher than 2017, primarily driven by an increase in adverse weather.
+The 2019 result is 1.88 hours per customer, meaning in 2019 the average customer experienced approximately 1.9 hours of interruption for the year.
+The 2019 result is higher than 2018, primarily driven by an increase in adverse weather.
+On June 28, 2019 and September 11, 2019, two significant storms passed through our area causing outages for longer periods of time when compared to the previous year.